Rojha-git/YT_cloned_app/README.md

 10. Under jenkins create an pipeline with "yt_cloned_ci-cd" name using below steps:

-     I.   select SCM option and provide repo https://github.com/Rojha-git/YT_cloned_app.git to access jenkins file for ci-cd.
+     --- select SCM option and provide repo https://github.com/Rojha-git/YT_cloned_app.git to access jenkins file for ci-cd.
-     II.

-11. login to sonarqube console and configure quality gate , webhook , and create new project using jenkins server url, once all these completed then after the jenkins pipeline completion you will be able to see all the flow and unit tests.
+12. login to sonarqube console and configure quality gate , webhook , and create new project using jenkins server url, once all these completed then after the jenkins pipeline completion you will be able to see all the flow and unit tests.

-12. Login to prometheus using http://<ip_addr_monitoring_server>:9090   #username and password will be "admin" after login :
+13. Login to prometheus using http://<ip_addr_monitoring_server>:9090   #username and password will be "admin" after login :
     --Add job for node exporter in prometheus
     $ cd /etc/prometheus/, ls, $ sudo nano prometheus.yml and below the job of prometheus, add job for node exporter